 - Many people consider Toxicity to be this.
 There is a chance an area will become polluted, and if your animal is in the area when it happens, it adds an increasing Toxicity gauge which begins to lower the player's health when it reaches 100%, and also causes some animals and water pools to become toxic and add to the Gauge when consumed.
 There are ways to counteract it: It can be lowered by eating healthy animals, drinking healthy water, or using items, you can reset the gauge by mating or sleeping, and you also can escape by going underground, but it becomes more and more frequent the longer the game goes on, and isn't always surmountable.
 It comes across as a cheap way to screw over the player (especially a novice player, as more practiced players get better at managing it), and adds another needless element of luck for a successful run.

-Herbivores.
+- Herbivores.
 At least early on.
-Your usually too weak to kill anything, and it wouldn't help you survive even if you did, since you can only eat plants.
-Which depending on the area, can be easy to find to hard to find.
-If nothing else it makes the game a little boring since you have actively avoid combat.
+You're usually too weak to kill anything, and it wouldn't help you survive even if you did, since you can only eat plants.

-That One Level: Act 7 of the story mode.
+- Act 9 of the story mode.
 You're playing as a lion and have to defend your pride against some nomad lions and hyenas who want to take it over.
 What makes it frustrating is that you have to defend your lion cubs as well; if they all die, you automatically lose.
 The cubs will attack any enemy that gets near and won't get out of the way of enemy attacks.
 However, if you stray too far, you obviously leave everyone open for attack.
 It almost feels like the game is deciding whether you'll complete the mission at times.